0 to 1: Designing a Smarter Way to Transfer Aviation Assets

 To design a scalable solution, I broke down transfer flows by understanding who initiates the process and their needs.

 Designing the Asset Transfer MVP meant finding the right balance between complexity and scalability.
 We mapped out key flows without overengineering edge cases, leaving space for future improvements based on real user feedback.
+I started by asking a simple question: Who is initiating the transfer, and why?

 This helped us break the process down into three clear scenarios:

-MVP SCENARIOS
+MVP Scenarios

 We prioritized the MVP by grouping scenarios by risk, frequency, and impact, focusing on the most critical flows first.